Ethics and Malpractice Statements

 The electronic submission method and emails to the Editor-in-Chief should be used for all correspondence.

-Ethics of Journal Metric Management
+Journal Metric Management Ethics

 Reviewers’ Confidentiality